Our History: Changing Lives

-Changing Lives has been helping the most vulnerable and socially excluded for over 45 years.
+Changing Lives has been helping people facing some of the most challenging circumstances for 50 years.

-We began as a small charity in the North East called The Cyrenians, and later Tyneside Cyrenians, helping people who were suffering from homelessness through our hostels and day centres.
+We began as a small charity in the North East called Tyneside Cyrenians, and later The Cyrenians, helping people who were experiencing homelessness through our hostels and day centres.

-With the appointment of a new CEO, Stephen Bell, in 2002, we began to look at homelessness as a symptom, and not a cause, of other chaotic problems, such as mental health issues and substance misuse.
-We began to tailor services to work with people before they were sleeping on the streets and worked on a preventative model rather than a reactive one.
+With the appointment of Stephen Bell in 2002, we began to look at homelessness as a symptom, and not a cause, of other chaotic problems, such as mental health issues and substance misuse.
+We began to tailor services to work with people before they were sleeping on the streets and worked on a preventative model as well as a reactive one.

 Since then, our services have expanded in both provision and geography.
-We are now operating across the North East, Yorkshire, Merseyside and the Midlands as a national organisation with over 400 members of staff, 550 volunteers changing the lives of 20,000 people each year.
-Our services include: tailored women’s services, recovery cantered projects, veteran-specific services; homelessness services and a scheme offering people a home for life and so much more.
+We are now operating across the North East, Yorkshire, North West and the Midlands as a national organisation with over 500 members of staff and nearly 300 volunteers helping over 14,000 people each year to change their lives for the better.

 We re-branded as Changing Lives in 2013 to mark this growth.
-Throughout our 46 years of operation, our core purpose has never changed.
+Throughout our near 50 years of operation, our core purpose has never changed.
 We are here to help people who are most in need, and today we are a national charity tackling social exclusion, in every form.
-Through our pioneering and innovative work, Changing Lives supports people to make positive, lasting changes in their lives.